liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the government has introduced new policies to
 1. as summer is approaching
 1. bring her back to practical matters
-1. I was talking crazy
+1. I was talking crazy; 我刚在胡言乱语
 1. I used to wet my bed
 1. many people rise up to fight for justice
 1. shareholder